 After declaring that he was not following the couple, "this individual proceeded to walk abreast with him and his girlfriend for approximately a block while making ‘small talk,'" police said.

 After briefly backing away, the suspect again approached the couple, this time brandishing a knife with a short blade and demanding their wallets, investigators said.
-Both victims handed over
+Both victims handed over their wallets.

 The suspect "then began walking away, looking back at them and saying ‘keep walking,'" police said.